South Nature Watch Area

-Here, you’ll enjoy scenic hiking all year round.
+At the South Nature Watch Area, you’ll enjoy scenic hiking year-round.
 Different types of birds, not usually seen in other areas of Land Between the Lakes, can be seen in the South Nature Watch Area.
 The Fort Henry Trail System has connecting trails that wind through this area off Forest Service Road 230.

 Bear Creek Trail - FS Rd #230

-You’ll find this trail to be the most diverse hiking trail for wildflowers from March thru May.
+You’ll find this trail to be the most diverse hiking trail for wildflowers from March through May.

 Devil’s Backbone - FS Rd #230